rayngnpc/lms-scraper-cookies/README.md

     *   Optionally copies publicly accessible external content (e.g., articles, images) to a controlled local repository.
     *   Modifies the LMS content to point to this locally stored version.
 *   **Academic Referencing:**
-    *   For localized content, automatically generates academic references (e.g., APA 7th edition, or the Mercy University standard) including available metadata like date/time accessed, author (if extractable).
+    *   For localized content, automatically generates academic references (e.g., APA 7th edition, or the University standard) including available metadata like date/time accessed, author (if extractable).
     *   Embeds these references alongside the localized content in the LMS.
 *   **Original Link Preservation & Warnings:**
     *   Maintains a clearly marked link to the original external material for verification and authentication by the end-user.